LISA and the LISA Science Team: Acknowledgements

 \section{Acknowledgements}

-AH would like to thank her fellow members and project scientists of the LISA science team for their invaluable feedback and illuminating discussions, in particular, Neil Cornish, Jonathan Gair, Zoltan Haiman, Valeriya Korol, Nora L{\"u}tzgendorf, Guido M{\"u}ller, Gijs Nelemans, Krista Lynne Smith, Elena Maria Rossi and Joey Shapiro Key.
-This short review was partially completed while the author was visiting the Institute for Mathematical Sciences, National University of Singapore in 2025.
+The authors would like to thank their fellow members and project scientists of the LISA science team for their invaluable feedback and illuminating discussions, in particular, Ann Hornschemeier Cardiff, Oliver Jennrich and Ira Thorpe.
+We also thank Maarten van de Meent for the use of Fig.~\ref{fig:parameterSpace}, which he previously produced for~\cite{LISAConsortiumWaveformWorkingGroup:2023arg}.
+This short review was partially completed while AH and JG were visiting the Institute for Mathematical Sciences, National University of Singapore in 2025.
 AH is supported by grant PD-034-2023 co-financed by the Govern Balear and the European Social Fund Plus (ESF+) 2021-2027.
-This work was supported by the Universitat de les Illes Balears (UIB); the Spanish Agencia Estatal de Investigación grants PID2022-138626NB-I00, RED2024-153978-E, RED2024-153735-E, funded by MICIU/AEI/10.13039/501100011033 and the ERDF/EU; and the Comunitat Autònoma de les Illes Balears through the Conselleria d'Educació i Universitats with funds from the European Union - NextGenerationEU/PRTR-C17.I1 (SINCO2022/6719) and from the European Union - European Regional Development Fund (ERDF) (SINCO2022/18146).
+This work was supported by the Universitat de les Illes Balears (UIB) with funds from the Programa de Foment de la Recerca i la Innovació de la UIB 2024-2026 (supported by the yearly plan of the Tourist Stay Tax ITS2023-086); the Spanish Agencia Estatal de Investigación grants PID2022-138626NB-I00, RED2024-153978-E, RED2024-153735-E, funded by MICIU/AEI/10.13039/501100011033 and the ERDF/EU; and the Comunitat Autònoma de les Illes Balears through the Conselleria d'Educació i Universitats with funds from the European Union - European Regional Development Fund (ERDF) (SINCO2022/18146 - Plataforma HiTech-IAC3-BIO).
+NK was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the 4th Call for HFRI Research Projects to support Post-doctoral Researchers (Project Number: 28418).
+AL acknowledges support from the Centre National des Etudes Spatiales (CNES), CNRS MITI Interdisciplinary research progams and the French Agence Nationale de la Recherche (ANR).
+AP acknowledges support from the Centre National des Etudes Spatiales (CNES).
+EMR acknowledge support from the European Research Council (ERC) grant number: 101002511/project acronym: VEGA\_P, as well as NVO VICI grant VI.C.232.099.
+AS acknowledges the financial support provided under the European Union’s H2020 ERC Advanced Grant ``PINGU'' (Grant Agreement: 101142079).
+JSK is supported by a UW Global Innovation Fund Research Award.
+DS is supported by NASA Grant No. 80NSSC24K0437 and NSF Grant No. PHY-2207780.
+KLS gratefully acknowledges the Mitchell-Heep-Munnerlyn Career Enhancement chair at Texas A\&M University.
+SRT is supported by an NSF CAREER \#2146016, NSF AST-2307719, NSF NRT-2125764, and NASA LPS-80NSSC26K0342.
+SRT also acknowledges support from a Chancellor's Faculty Fellowship from Vanderbilt University.
+AV acknowledges the support of the UK Space Agency, Grant No. ST/V002813/1 and UKRI971, and of the Royal Society and Wolfson Foundation.
+CG, AS, and WJW have been supported by the Agenzia Spaziale Italiana (ASI), Accordo n.2024-36-HH.0, ``Attività per la fase B2/C della missione LISA''.